Itching: the most effective dietary supplements

-Itching, or pruritus, is an unpleasant sensation that causes a desire to scratch.
-These skin conditions can be caused by various factors, including allergies, irritations, infections, or internal imbalances such as stress or nutritional deficiencies.
-They often reflect a complex interaction between the skin's nervous, immune, and endocrine systems, Itching can arise from dermatological diseases like eczema, psoriasis, or allergic reactions to external substances, such as mosquito bites.
-Sometimes, they indicate an internal imbalance, like an overload of the body's detoxification organs such as the liver or kidneys.
+Itching, or pruritus, is an unpleasant sensation that causes the urge to scratch.
+These skin disorders can be caused by various conditions, including allergies, irritations, infections, or internal imbalances such as stress or nutritional deficiencies.
+They often reflect a complex interaction between the nervous, immune, and endocrine systems of the skin.
+Itching can result from dermatological diseases such as eczema or psoriasis, or from allergic reactions to external substances, for example mosquito bites.
+Sometimes it reflects an internal imbalance, for example an overload of the body's elimination organs such as the liver or kidneys.
 Stress, a common underlying factor, exacerbates itching by releasing cortisol, which weakens the skin barrier.

 Relieving Itching